artk0de/CrawlGrowlCow_Scala/README.md

 * Simple
 * Fast
 * Multithreading
-* New nodes adds easily
+* New nodes adding easily
 * Supports OAuth and other authorization types

 # User's guide